babel/website/docs/cli.md

 npx babel --no-babelrc script.js --out-file script-compiled.js --presets=es2015,react
 ```

+### Set File Extensions

+By default, Babel will override the extension of the transpiled file and use `.js` instead.

+To preserve the original file extension you can pass the `--keep-file-extension`.

+You can also control what file extension is used with `--out-file-extension .example-extension` e.g. `babel src/ lib/ --out-file-extension .mjs`.

+Note that `--keep-file-extension` and `--out-file-extension` cannot be used together.

 ### Advanced Usage

 There are many more options available, see [options](options.md), `babel --help` and other sections for more information.